 (By the way, the above paragraph could be two weeks or six months.
 There’s no definitive time table.)

 Throughout that time you may notice a shift.
+You might start reading into things.
 If you don’t get a text back right away after that third date you’re wondering: Do they like me?
 Do they want to see me again?
 If they did, they would have gotten back to me, right?
 Or, How come I’m always the one to initiate?
 If they cared, really cared, they’d be making plans, right?
 Right?

 Then you hear back and you laugh at yourself—until it starts again.